 I feel I should also mention some more secondary characters.
 I loved Daryll, I wanted to pick him up and hug him.
 I could understand everything he went through and just wished I could have made things easier for him.
 I adored Jacob.
 He was possibly the cutest character ever and I wanted to be his friend and spend lots of time with him.
 I also loved Keandra but I also really liked Nigel and felt for him and could understand him so well.
 It is clear to me that Patricia Lynne really knows how to write really well-rounded and heart-warming characters.

-Overall this book is one that really kept me entertained.
+He stands tall Overall this book is one that really kept me entertained.
 I adored the characters, felt my heart beating faster as I read their journey’s and just thoroughly enjoyed myself as I read the words on the page.
 It was a quick, easy and intelligent read that I would easily tell other people to read.
 The writing style was unique, as was the concept and I just really found myself hooked on every word on the page.
 Without repeating myself too much I will end the review here, letting you all know that this is one book that you really should pick up because who knows, you just may like it even more than I did!

 *I received this book in return for an honest review *